Eri Hotta and John Skipper are our guests this week.

 Show produced by Katherine Caperton.
-Original Air Date: May 11, 2013 on SiriusXM “POTUS” Channel 124.
-PoliOptics airs regularly on POTUS on Saturdays at 6 am, 12 noon and 6 pm.
+Original Air Date: November 30, 2013 on SiriusXM “POTUS” Channel 124.
+PoliOptics airs on POTUS on Saturdays at 8 am, 4 pm and midnight and on Sundays at noon and midnight.
 Follow us on Twitter @Polioptics Listen to the show by clicking on the bar above.
 Show also available for download on Apple iTunes by clicking here

 Show produced by Katherine Caperton.
-Original Air Date: May 4, 2013 on SiriusXM “POTUS” Channel 124.
-PoliOptics airs regularly on POTUS on Saturdays at 6 am, 12 noon and 6 pm.
+Original Air Date: November 23, 2013 on SiriusXM “POTUS” Channel 124.
+PoliOptics airs on POTUS on Saturdays at 8 am, 4 pm and midnight and on Sundays at noon and midnight.
 Follow us on Twitter @Polioptics Listen to the show by clicking on the bar above.
 Show also available for download on Apple iTunes by clicking here

 * * *